Sean Penn: Legal issues

 In October 1985, Penn pled no contest to charges that he assaulted two journalists when they tried to photograph him and Madonna in Nashville in June 1985.
 He was fined $50 on each of two misdemeanor charges of assault and battery.
 In January 1986, Penn was charged for allegedly assaulting Leonel Borralho, Macau correspondent for the Hong Kong Standard newspaper, after he photographed Madonna and Penn as they arrived at their hotel room.
 In June 1986, Penn was charged with misdemeanor battery for assaulting songwriter David Wolinski at Helena's nightclub in Los Angeles.
 Wolinski said Penn accused him of trying to kiss Madonna.
 Penn pled not guilty to the charge.

 In April 1987, Penn violated probation and was arrested for punching a film extra, Jeffrey Klein, on set of the movie Colors.
 Penn was sentenced to 60 days in jail for this assault and reckless driving in June 1987, of which he served 33 days.
+According to Penn himself, he was incarcerated in the same jail holding Richard Ramirez, a serial killer awaiting trial.
+Ramirez wrote to Penn, to which Penn wrote back saying he had no kinship for his fellow inmate and hopes Ramirez receives capital punishment via the gas chamber.
 In May 2010, Penn pleaded no contest to a misdemeanor charge stemming from an altercation with photographer Frank Mateljan in October 2009.
 He was sentenced to perform 300 hours of community service and undergo 36 hours of anger management counseling.